 To make the dough, place the flour in a mound on your work surface and make a large well in the centre.Pour in the water and the olive oil and scatter on the salt and sugar.
 Use the tines of a fork to whisk in the edges of the flour closest to the liquid, slowly incorporating more flour to thicken the liquid (this is much like making pasta dough by hand).
 Eventually you will have to use your hands to work the dough.
 Knead for about 5 minutes until smooth and no longer sticky, much like pizza dough.
 You may have a bit of flour left behind (which is ok).
-Wrap the ball of dough in cling film and place in the fridge for a few hours or overnight.
+Wrap the ball of dough and place in the fridge for a few hours or overnight.

 Remove the dough from the fridge and allow to come to room temperature before proceeding.
 Position a rack in the upper third of your oven and if you have a pizza stone, place this on the rack.
 Preheat the oven as high as it will go (mine is 255C).